-Item HA-2018-002 - Other Non-Compliance - Tenant Files
+Item 2018-002 - Tenant Files (Other Non-Compliance)

-Statement of Condition - During the course of our audit, we performed audit tests of the tenant files retained by the Authority.
+Statement of Condition -During the course of our audit, we performed audit tests of the tenant files retained by the Authority.
 We selected twelve tenant files to test.
 Our tests revealed the following matters:

-- Eleven instances where the applicant did not fill out the Community Service/Self Sufficiency Policy. - Two instances where the tenant was not re-examined on a timely basis. - Two instances where the property had not been inspected during the fiscal year. - Two instances where the property had been inspected during the fiscal year, but not countersigned by the tenant. - One instance where the Release of Information/Federal Privacy form was not signed by a tenant.
+- Six instances where the applicant did not fill out the Community Service/Self Sufficiency Policy. - Three instances where the property had not been inspected during the fiscal year. - One instances where the property had been inspected during the fiscal year, but not countersigned by the tenant. - Six instances where the Release of Information/Federal Privacy form was not signed by a tenant.